maklyakov/react-test-task/README.md

 The application is deployed, wth the API endpoints ready to access at the following base URL: https://react-test-globacap.herokuapp.com/

+We would especially like to see your approach to coding, use of any stylesheet languages such as Sass or LESS, or anything else you think is relevant.

+This test should take up to 2 hours.

 Application entities:
 ------------------------------------
 - Bookshelves and Books